 Shadowrun: Dark Ages

-Shadowrun: Dark Ages is set in 1217 AD in Dundee, in the midst of the High Middle Ages, a time of Lord, Ladies, chivalry, nobility, honor, feudalism, illiteracy, oppression, violence and rain (lots of rain).
+Shadowrun: Dark Ages is set from 1217-1219 AD in Dundee (campagn has run from 2016-2018), in the midst of the High Middle Ages, a time of Lord, Ladies, chivalry, nobility, honour, feudalism, illiteracy, oppression, violence and rain (lots of rain).

 In the early years after the comets appearance, those who goblinized or who revealed any hint of magical talent to the world were heavily prejudiced against in many communities across the world and terrible violence often visited upon them.
 Elves, or mild-affliction Orcs fared best if they could remain hidden, but many could not.
 Of particular note (although far from unique) were the papal decrees swiftly issued by The Pope Clement III, leader of the Catholic Church (Humanis) declaring both non-humans and mages curse from the devil, to be rooted out and slain wherever they are found.
 Many of the newly born meta-humans were killed and many more fled their communities into the wilds.
 Many of those who escaped were forced into a life of crime, and cases of banditry, particularly by Trolls and Orcs, rose sharply .
 The epidemic of goblinization continued and it became clear that the plague of meta-humans was not going to be stopped.
 Eventually the outcast meta-humans began forming fledgeling communities (usually as far from humanity as possible) and, in the end the rise of criminality and the growth of these outcast communities would lead to the beginnings of the widespread acceptance of meta-humans in society.
 In no small part this was driven by merchants and traders, caring only for money and their own safety, hiring meta-human warriors to protect their caravans and ships against their fellow meta-humans bandits!